Lukas-Heiligenbrunner/RGB-Arduino-BT-App/README.md

 The color gets transmitted in the following sequence: "R/G/B," --> for example "ff/0/ff," ≙ purple

+Here you can get the Arduino sketch, a Eagle Print and a openscad case: <a href="https://github.com/Lukas-Heiligenbrunner/RGB-Arduino-BT-Eagle-PCB-Case">HERE</>

 ## Features
 * turn bluetooth on and off
 * connect/disconnect button